Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* make "true" and "false" symbols evaluate as bools
 * implement laziness
   * need a new type like QuootValue::LazyList
 * implement arity-0 range, as a test for laziness